Much to Do

-The home of well-known mid-20th century architect Alden B. Dow makes for an interesting tour, as does the Herbert D. Doan Midland County History Center, where you can learn the history of Midland County, Fortune 500 company The Dow Chemical Company, and the Victorian-era, Gothic Style Bradley House, one of Midland's first homes dating back to 1874.
+The home of well-known mid-20th century architect Alden B. Dow makes for an interesting tour, as does the Heritage Park, where you can learn the history of Midland County, Fortune 500 company The Dow Chemical Company, and the Victorian-era, Gothic Style Bradley House, one of Midland's first homes dating back to 1874.

-Tennis The Midland Community Tennis Center is recognized as one of the top 25 tennis facilities in the country and is home to the annual Dow Corning Women’s Tennis Tournament, drawing top professionals from around the world.
+The Greater Midland Tennis Center is recognized as one of the top 25 tennis facilities in the country and is home to the annual Dow Corning Women’s Tennis Tournament, drawing top professionals from around the world.

 Unofficially the “World Softball Capital,” Midland regularly hosts state, national, and international softball tournaments.
 In 1999, Midland was the site of the final qualifier for the 2000 Olympics’ USA Women’s Softball Team.
 In 2004, the USA Softball Women's National Team visited Midland for a scrimmage against the Midland Lady Explorers.
 Midland was the only stop in Michigan for the U.S. team that won the gold during the 2004 Summer Olympics in Greece.
 In 2008, Midland again hosted the women's Olympic team in a rousing game against the Lady Explorers.